murali248641/interview-ready-repo/c/README.txt

 48. return the structure from function to caller function?

-49. 2D array allocation using pointers?

-50. Write custom memcpy() or memmove() function?
+49. Write custom memcpy() or memmove() function?

-51. Sort array using pointer arithmetic?
+50. Sort array using pointer arithmetic?